Ai-C-12/Electricity-Demand-Data-Pipeline/README.md

 ### Next Steps

-1. Add dashboard screenshots and brief interpretation notes to the README.
-2. Add a forecasting-ready machine learning workflow.
+1. Add a forecasting-ready machine learning workflow.
-3. Add production deployment polish such as Docker or scheduled Prefect deployments.
+2. Add production deployment polish such as Docker or scheduled Prefect deployments.
-4. Add more robust cloud and orchestration patterns only after the analytics and ML layers are useful.
+3. Add more robust cloud and orchestration patterns only after the analytics and ML layers are useful.

 ---